maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 ## The Natural Experiment

-When companies adopt AI-accelerated development, they often inadvertently create a natural experiment.
-Some teams move fast with minimal process.
-Some teams maintain traditional bureaucracy.
-Both are building similar types of features for similar users.

-The results are revealing.

-A mid-sized SaaS company tracked metrics across two teams for six months:

-**Team A** (Traditional Process):
-- Product manager wrote detailed specs (avg 3 days)
-- Specs reviewed by stakeholders (avg 2 days)
-- Engineering estimated and planned (avg 2 days)
-- Development (avg 8 days)
-- Code review (avg 2 days)
-- QA testing (avg 3 days)
-- Stakeholder validation (avg 2 days)
-- Total cycle time: 22 days on average

-**Team B** (Minimal Process with AI):
-- Engineer discussed concept with AI (avg 2 hours)
-- AI generated initial implementation (avg 4 hours)
-- Engineer refined and deployed to 5% of users (avg 4 hours)
-- Monitored real usage, iterated based on behavior (avg 2-3 days)
-- Gradually expanded to 100% of users (avg 1 day)
-- Total cycle time: 4 days on average

-Team B was 5.5x faster.
-But the interesting part was the quality comparison:
+*[Composite data based on before/after metrics from companies adopting AI-assisted development, 2023-2024]*

+After Elena's presentation, Tom requested the raw data.
+He needed to understand what had actually happened.
+The company had inadvertently created a natural experiment: Elena's team (Team Pilot) building features with AI assistance and minimal process, while Tom's teams (Team Traditional) maintained the full review framework.
+Both were building similar types of features for similar users—internal tools, customer-facing improvements, reporting systems.

+Tom spent a weekend analyzing the data.
+What he found shook everything he believed about product management.

+**Team Traditional** (Tom's process): The PM—usually Tom himself—wrote detailed specifications averaging 3 days per feature.
+Stakeholders reviewed the specs for another 2 days.
+Engineering estimated and planned the work over 2 days.
+Development took 8 days on average.
+Code review consumed 2 days.
+QA testing required 3 days.
+Finally, stakeholder validation took 2 more days.
+Total cycle time: 22 days on average.

+**Team Pilot** (Elena's process): An engineer discussed the concept with Elena for an average of 2 hours, often over Slack.
+AI generated an initial implementation in roughly 4 hours.
+The engineer refined the code and deployed it to 5% of internal users within another 4 hours.
+The team monitored real usage and iterated based on actual behavior over 2-3 days.
+Finally, they gradually expanded to 100% of users over about 1 day.
+Total cycle time: 4.3 days on average.

+Team Pilot was 5x faster.
+Tom had expected that.
+But what about quality?
+That's where he expected to find vindication for his process.

+The quality comparison destroyed his assumptions:

-**Defect rates** (bugs per feature):
-- Team A: 0.8 bugs escaping to production per feature
-- Team B: 1.2 bugs escaping to production per feature
+**Defect rates** (bugs per feature): Team Traditional averaged 0.8 bugs escaping to production per feature.
+Team Pilot had 1.2 bugs per feature.

-So Team B had 50% more bugs initially.
-This seemed to vindicate the traditional process.
+Tom's first reaction: vindication.
+See?
+The process does catch bugs.
+Team Pilot had 50% more defects.

-But then look at:
+But then he looked at the next metric:

-**User-impacting bugs** (bugs that affected users enough to complain):
-- Team A: 0.4 per feature
-- Team B: 0.1 per feature
+**User-impacting bugs** (bugs that affected users enough to generate complaints or support tickets): Team Traditional averaged 0.4 per feature.
+Team Pilot had only 0.1 per feature.

-How could Team B have more bugs but fewer user-impacting bugs?
+Tom stared at this for ten minutes, trying to understand.
+How could Team Pilot have more bugs but fewer user-impacting bugs?

-Because Team B's bugs were caught within hours by real usage at 5% scale, while Team A's bugs sat in staging environments where nobody encountered them until full deployment.
+He dug into the incident logs.
+Team Pilot's bugs were caught within hours by real usage at 5% deployment scale.
+Most were fixed before users even noticed.
+Team Traditional's bugs sat in staging environments—where nobody with real workflows tested them—until full deployment exposed them to thousands of users simultaneously.

-**Feature adoption rates** (percentage of users who actually used the feature):
+**Feature adoption rates** (percentage of users who actually used the new features): Team Traditional achieved 42% adoption.
+Team Pilot reached 68%.
-- Team A: 42%
-- Team B: 68%

-Team B's features were more successful because they were iterated based on real user behavior rather than predicted requirements.
+This one hurt.
+Tom's entire value proposition as a PM was ensuring teams built features users actually wanted.
+But Team Pilot, bypassing his requirements process, built features that users adopted at nearly double the rate.

-**Total engineering time per feature**:
-- Team A: 85 hours (engineering + PM + QA + reviews)
-- Team B: 22 hours (mostly engineering, minimal coordination)
+**Total engineering time per feature**: Team Traditional consumed 85 hours per feature (engineering + PM time + QA + multiple review layers).
+Team Pilot needed only 22 hours (mostly engineering, with minimal coordination).

-Team B delivered higher-value features with 75% less effort.
+Tom closed his laptop.
+The data was unambiguous.
+Team Pilot delivered higher-value features, with better user outcomes, with 75% less effort, by bypassing nearly everything Tom had built his career on.

 So what were all those process steps actually doing if they weren't improving outcomes?